Team-Nando/OE1-Ideal/README.md

 ## Acknowledgements
 We acknowledge AusNet Services for providing the data listed below, which was essential to create this repository.
-- Active power of some customers
+- Anonymised historical active power demand of some customers (smart meter data)
+- The data (i.e., topology, impedances, distribution transformers) of one of their HV feeders (indirectly used by this repository)
+We also acknowledge the Australian Bureau of Meteorology for providing the solar radiation data.

 ## Licenses